By Porter Anderson, Editor-in-Chief | @Porter_Anderson

 UAE and Lebanon Lead Exhibitors

-As Publishing Perspectives readers know, His Highenss’ daughter, Sheikha Bodour Bint Al Qasimi is also a leading figure in the development of the reading festival.
+As Publishing Perspectives readers know, His Highness’ daughter, Sheikha Bodour Bint Al Qasimi is also a leading figure in the development of the reading festival.
 She’s the founding publisher of the UAE’s first dedicated children’s publishing house, Kalimat, as well as the founding president of the 10-year-old Emirates Publishers Association and vice-president of the International Publishers Association (which has just announced its shortlist for this year’s Prix Voltaire).

 We understand from Al Ameri’s offices that Kalimat will be joined at the Children’s Festival this year by 61 other UAE publishers.
 The next largest delegations come from Lebanon, with 25 publishers, and Egypt, with 12.

 In his news conference comments, Al Ameri said, “Since its inception, Sharjah Children’s Reading Festival has been a hive of reading, and the expression of creativity has opened the doors of knowledge and culture to young generations.
 Most importantly, it has highlighted the importance of making reading a lifelong habit, in line with the vision and directives of His Highness Sheikh Dr. Sultan Bin Muhammad Al Qasimi and his wife Her Highness Sheikha Jawaher Bint Mohammed Al Qasimi.

 “They continue to strongly emphasize how instrumental it is to build people’s knowledge and cultural understanding in order to empower them to contribute to their personal lives, to their communities, and ultimately to national development.”

 New Programming Features

 The festival is purposely devised as a heavily interactive event for young readers, engaging them in activities to encourage curiosity and discovery.